A Bit of Lewiston History

 Presented by John R. McNickles

-This historian thanks Katie Quinn of Lewiston for forwarding this letter in Mr. Edwin W. Scott's handwriting.
-Thanks also to Ms. Marty Colley who recently discovered this valuable artifact.
+This historian thanks Ms. Martie Colley of Lewiston, who recently discovered this valuable artifact.
 This is the most informative piece of early Lewiston history that I have ever seen.
 My notations are in parentheses throughout.

 Dear Friends, The things I am going to tell you about may not be in regular order as to dates, but they are all things that have taken place here at Lewiston and the surrounding country.